torbsd/torbsd.github.io/faq.md

 While all the BSDs aim to be standards compliant, OpenBSD is the most orthodox in this respect.
 Therefore, if software runs on OpenBSD and is accepted into their base or ports trees, porting that software to another POSIX-compliant operating system is very possible.
 There are popular examples to mention, such as OpenSSH, arc4random, OpenNTPD and for those who only read Slashdot.org over the past year, LibreSSL is quickly gaining momentum as another piece of easily portable code from the OpenBSD project.

-With a production-quality OpenBSD Tor Browser port, ports for others BSDs or any other POSIX-based systems should be trivial.
+With a production-quality OpenBSD Tor Browser port, porting to other BSDs or any other POSIX-based systems should be relatively trivial task.

 ## "Are you associated with the Tor Project?" ##